jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 storytime meeting where challenges and issues that usually required the project owner feedback and decisions that are then incorporated into the sprint execution.

-At the start of the Sinopia project, the decision was made to build the linked data editor based on previous development work done by the Library of Congress in the creation of their [BIBFRAME Editor][BFE] or BFE along with supporting projects like the [BIBFRAME Profile Editor](https://github.com/lcnetdev/profile-edit) and [Verso](https://github.com/lcnetdev/verso).
+At the start of the Sinopia project, the decision made by team was to build the linked data editor based on the previous development work done by the Library of Congress in the creation of their [BIBFRAME Editor][BFE] or BFE along with supporting projects like the [BIBFRAME Profile Editor](https://github.com/lcnetdev/profile-edit) and [Verso](https://github.com/lcnetdev/verso).
 The Library of Congress catalogers have been using the BFE to